 Figure S11 Phylogenetic tree of DmdA DMSP demethylase homologs from Organic Lake and public databases.

-Table S1 Full list of KEGG Orthologs (KO) involved in carbon, nitrogen and sulfur conversions that were searched for in the Organic Lake metagenome.
+Table S1 Summary of metagenomic data for Organic Lake samples.

-Table S2 Sequences used in this study as BLAST queries for retrieving homologs in the Organic Lake metagenomes.
+Table S2 Full list of KEGG Orthologs (KO) involved in carbon, nitrogen and sulfur conversions that were searched for in the Organic Lake metagenome.

-Table S3 Summary of metagenomic data for Organic Lake samples.
+Table S3 Sequences used in this study as BLAST queries for retrieving homologs in the Organic Lake metagenomes.

 Table S4 Microbial taxa detected in the Organic Lake water column profile.